seandearnaley/obsidian-symlinker/test/README.md

 Located in `test/integration/`, these tests verify integration between multiple modules.

 - `basic-integration.test.mjs`: Basic integration tests that don't require complex setup
-- `electron.test.mjs`: Integration tests for Electron components with Playwright (currently skipped)
-- `main-process.test.mjs`: Tests for the main process functionality (currently skipped)
-- `renderer-mock.test.mjs`: Tests for the renderer process with a mocked DOM environment (currently skipped)

-Note: Some integration tests are currently skipped due to setup complexity.
-These tests require additional configuration to properly mock the Electron environment and will be enabled as the test infrastructure evolves.

 ### End-to-End Tests

-End-to-end tests use Playwright to launch the full Electron application and interact with it.
+End-to-end tests would typically use Playwright to launch the full Electron application and interact with it.
-These tests are marked with `.skipIf(process.env.CI === "true")` to avoid issues in CI environments.
+Currently, there are no end-to-end tests in the codebase.

 ## Mocks